microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-formatting.md

 ## 1. What is Data Formatting?
 ---------------------------------------

-Data Processing is the process by which Microshare® takes encrypted data from your device(s) and represents them onto your Dashboard.
+Data formatting or processing is the process by which Microshare® takes encrypted data from your device(s) and represents them onto your Dashboard.

 ## 2. New Process
 ---------------------------------------

-Microshare® used to perform data formatting with a series of robots, but have hence engineered a new solution for representing your data through Device Clusters.
+Microshare® used to perform data formatting with a series of robots, but have hence engineered a new solution for representing your data through device clusters.
 You can learn a lot more about how Microshare® used to format data in the [Data Formatting by Robots](/docs/2/technical/microshare-platform-advanced/data-formatting-by-robots) page.

 ## 3. Setting up the Device Cluster for Data Ingestion
 ---------------------------------------

-[The Device Cluster Guide](/docs/2/technical/microshare-platform/device-cluster-guide/) serves as a great tutorial for walking you through the process of setting up the Device Cluster.
-The Data Formatting Page will be a more in depth description regarding the numerous parameters for the Device Cluster.
+[The Device Cluster Guide](/docs/2/technical/microshare-platform/device-cluster-guide/) serves as a great tutorial for walking you through the process of setting up the device cluster.
+The data formatting page will be a more in depth description regarding the numerous parameters for the device cluster.

 ## 4. How does the Data Formatting Process Work?
 ---------------------------------------